pwb-73/GoLoco/README.md

 I couldn't find anything out there that did this.
 Perhaps I didn't look hard enough but everything seemed to have some "gotcha" quality to it.
 I wanted to play my MP3 collection and not pay for someone else's server or bandwidth, or subscription.

 Tried to keep it simple and legible without too much squinting.
-It is pretty basic but it is free to use - although if it breaks, snobody else is going to fix it.
+It is pretty basic but it is free to use - although if it breaks, nobody else is going to fix it.

 Features to date: